shadingus/Assignment-1/README.md

-# Yappers - Assignment 1
+# Assignment 1 - "Yappers" Video/Chat System

 ## Flynn McCooke - s5307477

 ### Organisation of Git Repository
 Upon initialisation, I created a `dev` branch to use as my development branch when developing the system.
 Each time I would reach what I considered a key milestone in the system's progress, I would push that `dev` build to the `main` branch.
 Updates were frequent and ranged in scale, varying from updates as small as singular CSS line changes, to full features being implemented across consecutive updates.
 These updates were never specific to the frontend or backend.
 Whatever I felt like working on was whatever got updated.

 ### Description of Data Structures
-In the client side, there are multiple data structures that represent users, groups, channels, and messages.
-These structures are directly managed within Angular components and LocalStorage:
+In the client side, there are multiple data structures that represent `users`, `groups`, `channels`, and `messages`.
+These structures are directly managed within Angular `components` and `LocalStorage`:
+1. Users:
+    - The `User` interface in the client defines the structure of the `user`, which includes an `id`, `username`, `email`, `password`, `role`, and the `groups` that the `user` belongs to.
+2. Groups:
+    - The `Group` interface defines a `group`, which contains a unique `id`, `name`, and an array of `channels`.
+3. Channels:
+    - The `Channels` interface represents an individual conversation space within a `group`.
+Each channel holds an array of `messages`.
+4. Messages:
+    - Within each channel is an array of `messages`.
+Each `message` contains the `username` of the sender and the message content.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.1.